How to create a strong LinkedIn profile for engineers and manufacturing specialists

 Example:

-Embedded Software Engineer with 8+ years’ experience delivering firmware for MCU-based systems in industrial and medical environments.
+Embedded Software Engineer with 8+ years of experience delivering firmware for MCU-based systems in industrial and medical environments.

 Experienced working closely with electronics and manufacturing teams to support certification and production ramp-up.